stroherdebora/stroherdebora/README.md

 I'm a computer scientist graduated from the Universidade Federal do Pampa.
 Currently, I continue to improve my knowledge, now as a mobile developer.

-I'm also passionate about user interface design and information security.
 <!--
 **stroherdebora/stroherdebora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.